issho-ni/concourse-buildkit/README.md

 _Optional,_ default: `docker`.
 Image output type, defaulting to `docker` for use with `docker load` or pushing to Docker Hub or Hub-compatible registries.
+Set to `none` to skip creating an output image.

 #### `$TAG`